+The Truth Forever Mine.
+How sweet the truth unto the soul,

+How sweet the truth unto the soul,

+That dear ones seen no more,

+Reach, after death, a peaceful goal,

+And tread a brighter shore!

+Affection warm and low still true

+For kindred left on earth,

+As ere they vanished like the dew.

+And found immortal birth.

+And OI the thrilling truth to know,

+Though oft we sink in dread

+And unbelief, while hot tears flow,

+Beside the silent dead.

-The Trails Forever Mine.
-How sweet the trath unto the soul, That dear ones seen no more, Reach, after death, a peaceful goal, And tread a brighter shore!
-Affection warm and love still true For kindred left on earth.
-As ere they vanished like the dew And found immortal birth.
-And Ol the thrilling truth to know, Though off we sink in dread And unbellef, while hot tears flow, Beside the silent dead, That angels of through doors afar Approach the souls of earth, And from Life's book, bright as a star, ' Read: Death is but a birth!
-Ah, when the inner sense awakes We know the holy truth, A mother found-who ne'er forsalice= Beloved by man and youth; .
-Friends gathered as in long ago; And one-O feeble pen!-Now comes her offring to bestow; I see them all again!
-The loved one of the days too fleet Again beside me stands, Just as of old, in presence sweet, And gently clasps my hands.
-O scene more fair than sunset sky, Both real and divine!
-That soul and spirit never die.
-Is trath forever mine! -Henry Hitchcock, St. Louis, Mo.
+Beside the silent dead. .
+That angels oft through doors star Approach the souls of earth,

+And from Life's book, bright as a star,

+Read: Death is but a birth!

+Ah, when the inner sense awakes

+We know the holy truth,

+A mother found-who ne'er forsakes- Beloved by man and youth; Friends gathered as in long ago; And one-O feeble pen!-

+Now comes her off ring to bestow;

+I see them all again!

+The loved one of the days too fleet Again beside me stands, Just as of old, in presence sweet, And gently clasps my hands. scene more fair than sunset sky, Both real and divine!
+That soul and spirit never die, Is truth forever mine!

+-Henry Hitchcock, St. Louis, Mo.

-Bovival Tactics .- Mary Bunnell, of Ker-.Boviral Tactacs.
-Mary Bannell, of Ker-honkson, N. Y., writes: -I wish to make you as quainted with a few facts concerning the Metho-dist revival, now being carried on here nightly.
+Revival Tactics.-Mary Bunnell, of Kerhonkson, N. Y., writes:-I wish to make you acquainted with a few facts concerning the Methodist revival, now being carried on here nightly.
 They have engaged the services of Mr. and Mrs. Fisher, the noted revivalists of Port Jervis, and they, together with the pastor and a Mr. Bradney, are working hard for the salvation of souls.
-The other evening a baing men not cilied with ea other evening a young man, not gilted with as much talent as the most of people, walked up the aisle, to how at the anxious seat, but was very aband led to his seat, she telling him in the mean-time that "lie had no soul to save."
-I think the young man above mentioned was really serious, and he feels very much hurt to think they led him from, instead of to Jesus.
-Mrs. Fisher has a very minded people, by pleturing hell and all its minded people, by pleturing hell and all its horrors, yet in the same breath telling of the boundless love of the Savior, of a just and true God; but to the stronger minded, those whom she can not move by her fabulous tales, she will, here a her her them there save something bitter for inbefore leaving them, say something bitter, for in-stance, she told a young man (a Spiritualist) that "he had not the heart of a man in him."
+The other evening a young man, not sifted with as other evening a young man, not gifted with as much talent as the most of people, walked up the alsle, to bow at the anxious seat, but was very abruptly taken by the arm by a sister Christian, and led to his seat, she telling him in the meantime that "he had no soul to save."
+I think the young man above mentioned was really serious, and he feels very much hurt to think they led him. young man above mentioned was really serious, and he feels very much hurt to think they led him from instead of to Jesus.
+Mrs. Fisher has a very gentle way of frightening children and weak-minded people, by picturing hell and all its horrors, yet in the same breath telling of the boundless love of the Savior, of a just and true God; but to the stronger minded, those whom she can not move by her fabulous tales, she will, before leaving them, say something bitter, for inbefore leaving them, say something bitter, for in-stance, she told a young man (a Spiritualist) that "he had not the heart of a man in him."